thomas7b/ScalaOnMobile---Example-App/README.md

 - `Scala_App`: The Scala implementation.
 - `Java_App`: The Java implementation.

 For Android and iOS, pre-packaged APK files are available, facilitating easy installation and testing.
 The iOS versions were created via GitHub Actions and are not fully tested due to the missing hardware.
+They are also only available for the iOS Simulator.

 ## Getting Started